ietf-wg-mops/draft-ietf-mops-network-overlay-impacts/draft-deen-mops-network-overlay-impacts.md

 While the open Internet is a dynamic environment, changing of basic network behavior and policies from what is expected as seen from the streaming application,  deviate unexpectedly from what the streaming application expects.
 This behavior disrupts the optimized streaming delivery architecture for the end-user device.
 Changes to Network Policies such the routing, source IP address assigned to the streaming application traffic, DNS resolver choice etc influences this behavior.

-Having an understanding and a reliable understanding of the delivery path is essential for streaming operators and the introduction of network overlays based on technologies such as MASQUE especially when they are designed to not be easily detected, even by applications using them has created a new set of technical problems for streaming operators and network operators and for the viewers that subscribe to them.
+Having a reliable understanding of the delivery path is essential for streaming operators and the introduction of network overlays like those based on technologies such as MASQUE especially when designed to be undetectable by the applications using them has introduced new technical challengess for streaming operators and network operators as well as for their viewers.

 The core problem occurs when changes to network policies are made, often without notification or visibilty to applications and without clear methods of probing to determine and test changed behaviors that affect the streaming application\'s content